jwikman/nab-al-tools/extension/README.md

 1. Add your DTS Project ID (found in the URL on DTS when you've selected a project) to the `NAB.DTS ProjectId` setting.
 1. Execute the function `NAB: Format current XLF file for DTS` to format the XLF files in the same way as DTS seems to do.

+Use the function [NAB: Create translation XLF for new language](#nab-create-translation-xlf-for-new-language) if you want to add a new language.

 After that, every time you want to translate anything with DTS, the translation flow would be something like:

 1. Build your app to update the g.xlf file